sitebay/docs/articles/guides/quick-answers/sitebay/wordpress-command-line-tips/index.md

 If you need to change an action in a command without retyping the entire line:
     wp plugin deactivate debug-bar ^deactivate^activate

-Using these streamlined command line inputs can enhance your productivity and simplify your WordPress management tasks on Site Bay.
+Using these streamlined command line inputs can enhance your productivity and simplify your WordPress management tasks on SiteBay.

 Note: Replace `^old^new` in the commands with the actual syntax required for command correction in your environment, as this notation is used here for illustrative purposes.